end2endzone/win32Arduino/INSTALL.md

 ### Linux Requirements ###

-These are the base requirements to build and use win32Arduino from source code:
+These are the base requirements to build and use win32Arduino:

   * GNU-compatible Make or gmake
   * POSIX-standard shell